How Fast Subterranean Termites Spread in Yuba City

 Easy Access and Soil Contact

-Termites spread faster when there is direct soil contact with wood.
-This often happens around foundation edges or in crawl space areas.
+Termites spread faster when wood touches soil.
+Direct soil contact often occurs near foundation edges or in crawl spaces.

 Landscaping, tree stumps, and wood debris near your home can also provide easy access and extra food sources.